Local officials react to Trump's impeachment

 “Wednesday was a sad day for the country, but the N.C. legislature, where I serve, has no connection to yesterday’s events in Washington, D.C.,” N.C.
 Rep. Ray Russell, a Boone Democrat, said.
 “However, I witness N.C. legislative leaders abusing power, breaking N.C.
 House rules and deceiving the people of North Carolina every week.
 My focus is on shining a brighter light on misdeeds in Raleigh.”

 N.C.
-Sen. Deanna Ballard, a Blowing Rock Republican, did not return a request to comment as of press time.
+Sen. Deanna Ballard, a Blowing Rock Republican, did not respond to a request to comment as of press time.

 The impeachment charges now go the Republican-controlled U.S. Senate, which will hold a trial on whether to remove Trump from office.
 A two-thirds vote (67 of 100 senators) is required for removal from office.
 Republicans hold 53 of the seats and Senate leader Mitch McConnell, a Kentucky Republican, has stated there is “no chance” Trump is removed from office, according to media reports.